UK says will use top court to defend banking sector

 "We would have some concerns if the ECB were to acquire greater powers than our own regulator has," Clark said.

-But some parliamentarians were sceptical, saying that as "Britain may not be flavour of the month in Brussels" it may be impossible to get watertight safeguards.
+But some lawmakers were sceptical, saying that as "Britain may not be flavour of the month in Brussels" it may be impossible to get watertight safeguards.

 Clark said Britain's national interests were not being threatened and it had allies with the same concerns.